Grade III Flight Instructor Rating

 Applicants are required to hold a CASA Commercial Pilot Licence and a current CASA Class One Medical Certificate.
 Adequate performance in both spoken and written English (for non-residents of Australia IELTS Level 6) is essential, along with adequate performance in maths.

-This course is delivered directly through our partner, the Royal Aero Club of WA.
-Applications can be made directly to the Royal Aero Club of WA by downloading the Enrolment Form.
+Applications can be made directly to the Royal Aero Club of Western Australia by downloading the Enrollment Form.

 There are six intakes each year for the Grade III Flight Instructor Rating Course (January, March, May, July, September, November).
 A minimum of two students are required to run a course.